The Life of a Seismic Gas Explorer in Canada’s Wilderness

 Hicks jumped on a barbed-wire property fence.
 He shimmied along until getting out, boots full of red-tinted swamp water.
 “It was fucking nasty,” he said.

-A river at least 150 centimetres deep entirely covered in muskeg.
+A river at least five feet deep entirely covered in muskeg.
 The vegetation was thick enough to support human weight.

 Adventure

-It was around -35 degrees before the wind chill on the side of a 76 metre cliff 64 kilometres south of Nahanni Butte, in the Northwest Territories – and the wind chill was substantial.
+It was around -35 degrees before the wind chill on the side of a 250 foot cliff 40 miles south of Nahanni Butte, in the Northwest Territories—and the wind chill was substantial.
 Flurries seemed to blow right through Tyrone Burke’s clothing.
-He was a 1 kilometre slog through knee-deep snow on rough terrain to the nearest helipad, and with the light quickly fading, he had ended up in the better of two bad choices.
+He was a 1 mile slog through knee-deep snow on rough terrain to the nearest helipad, and with the light quickly fading, he had ended up in the better of two bad choices.

 The first involved staying in the woods overnight.
 It was late November 1999 in the Northwest Territories, and he was already clocking in at around 20 hours without a sleeping bag.
 The good news with that one was it came with the general understanding that if he survived the cold and the wolves, Burke would be packed off to Fort Nelson for a three-day all-you-can-drink trip on the company’s expense.